maciejpedzich/maciejpedzi.ch/src/content/blog/leetcode-one-liners-remove-element.md

 ## the code

-After many different iterations, the one-liner that turned out to be the most runtime and memory efficient, clocked at 42 milliseconds (beating 95.15% of accepted submissions) and used 41.24 megabytes (beating 96.98% of accepted submissions) respectively.
+After many different iterations, the one-liner that turned out to be the most runtime and memory efficient, clocked at 42 milliseconds (beating 95.15% of accepted submissions) and used 41.24 megabytes of RAM (beating 96.98% of accepted submissions) respectively.
 That's not too bad if you ask me.

 But anyway, here's what the code looks like: